twilio/Breakout_Arduino_Library/IDESETUP.md

 Receiving the output ```WARNING: Category 'Device' in library Wio LTE Arduino Library is not valid.
 Setting to 'Uncategorized'``` See known #4 under [Limitations and Workarounds](#limitations-and-workarounds) below.

+**Note** Connecting to the network for the first time can take a minute or two.
+If the light doesn't go blue, try another location.
+You may not have cell coverage in your current location.

 ## Developer Board LEDs
 The LEDs on the Developer Board are set to function as the following:
 - Red CHG LED - Lights up based on the battery charging level.